 What is Trak?
 How revolutionary is Trak?

 For couples trying to conceive, Trak is the definitive data-driven tool to measure, monitor, and improve men’s reproductive health from the comfort and privacy of home.
-Trak consists of a simple instrument, disposable test kits, mobile app, and education that empowers men to take control of their reproductive health and improve a couple’s chances of conception.
+Trak consists of a simple instrument, disposable test s, mobile app, and education that empowers men to take control of their reproductive health and improve a couple’s chances of conception.

 How does Trak analyze and monitor semen count?